FRINXrepo/docs-public/_pages/sbe.md

 ID: 4170
 post_title: FRINX Smart Build Engine
 author: frinxadmin
-post_date: 2017-03-27 11:00:51
 post_excerpt: ""
 layout: page
 permalink: https://frinx.io/sbe
 published: true
-sidebar:
-  - ""
-footer:
-  - ""
-header_title_bar:
-  - ""
-header_transparency:
-  - ""
+post_date: 2017-03-27 11:00:51
 ---
-### SBE

-The Frinx Smart Build Engine (SBE) is a continuous integration and continuous deployment system based on Docker containers.
-It leverages well-known open source projects and comes pre-integrated to get you up and running quicker.
-The system is container based and can run on one or multiple host VMs.
+### FRINX Smart Build Engine (SBE)

+*Ready-to-run package for the entire software development process*.
+A continuous integration and continuous deployment system based on Docker containers, it leverages well-known open source projects and comes pre-integrated to get you up and running quicker.
+The system can run on one or multiple host VMs.

+*Full integration between several well-established open-source solutions for source code management and code review, continuous integration, code quality assessment, project management and repository management.*

+*Preconfigured and linked tools mean software teams can embark immediately on the development process*

-Customers can use the SBE as a ready-to-run package for the entire software development process.
-It contains several well-established tools, all pre-configured and linked out-of-the-box.
-It's scalable to very large projects and hence suitable for developing forked versions of exiting projects.
+*Scalable to very large projects and hence suitable for developing forked versions of existing projects.*

-All SBE tools are accessible via a single jump-off page.
+*All SBE tools accessible via a single jump-off page.*

 For questions and orders please contact our team at <a href="mailto:info@frinx.io" target="_blank">info@frinx.io</a>.

-For an introduction, see our [SBE video][1]
+Please see our introductory video \[here\]\[4\] For full instructions on using the SBE see our \[guide\]\[5\]

 **The SBE Includes:**
 - Docker containers with open source CI/CD components